Penrose process in magnetized non-Kerr rotating spacetime with anomalous quadrupole moment: Energy extraction through magnetic Penrose process

 \subsection{Efficiency of energy extraction}

+In this subsection, using the exact expression for efficiency given by Eq. (\ref{Efficiency-3}), we analyze the influence of various parameters on efficiency via numerical calculations.
 As discussed above, the would-be event horizon $r=r_h$ contains a naked singularity when ${\cal Q} \neq 0$, and the CTCs region (with outer radius $r=r_c$) emerges adjacent to the horizon if $|{\cal Q}|$ exceeds a critical value.
 The general formalism of the NER and efficiency becomes inapplicable as the splitting point $r_\ast$ approaches these regions.
 To exclude such unphysical regions, we follow the approach used in \cite{Bambi:2019tjh,Chakraborty:2024aug} for handling superspinars, setting the radius of the compact object as $r_s = r_c(1+10^{-3})$ to obscure these unphysical regions.
 We thus consider the splitting point $r_\ast$ to lie outside the surface of the compact object, i.e., $r \geq r_s$.

 Even in the absence of the magnetic field ($B=0$), the efficiency $\eta$ deviates from its Kerr value due to the anomalous quadrupole moment ${\cal Q}$.
 In this scenario, only the purely geometric term contributes, such that $\eta = \frac{1}{2} \left[\sqrt{1+g_{tt}} - 1 \right]$, which depends on three parameters: $\{a, {\cal Q}, r_\ast \}$.
 Notably, $\eta>0$ only if the splitting point lies within the ergoregion, i.e., $r_\ast \leq r_e$.
 As shown in Fig. \ref{Fig: Efficiency-1}, for a fixed $r_\ast$, $\eta$ increases as ${\cal Q}$ becomes more negative.
 This indicates that a more negative ${\cal Q}$ enhances energy extraction efficiency.
 For ${\cal Q} \leq 0$, $\eta$ exhibits a monotonically decreasing behavior with respect to $r_\ast$.
 As $r_\ast$ approaches the object's surface $r_s$, $\eta$ increases rapidly and reaches a maximum value $\eta_{\rm max}$ at $r=r_s$.
 If ${\cal Q}$ is sufficently negative, $\eta_{\rm max}$ can even exceed $100\%$.
 In contrast, when ${\cal Q}>0$, $\eta$ first increases and then decreases as $r_\ast$ decreases.